AayushGithub/Metadata-Error-Reporter/README.md

 # Metadata-Error-Reporter
 Finds errors in the metadata section of the FreePN blog post markdown files

+## How to run:
+### Place the file in the same folder as the .md files.
+There can be more than 1 .md file.
+Double-Tap and it will run and produce three files

 The script works is that all the blog articles are stored as .md files in a folder